Akashgill3/wordle-py/README.md

 ## Wordle-Py

-# Simple Wordle implementation in python.
+# Simple Wordle implementation in python by AK&KK